swcarpentry/DEPRECATED-bc/lessons/thw-python/strings-io/tutorial.md

 The second input, 'r' means I want to open the file for reading only.
 I can not write to this handle.
 The read() command will read a specified number of bytes:
+# Specify that read() is a function for the file object created by open
+# Also clarify later that using read will move along the file buffer and mark its position on the buffer
+# so that, the next time it calls read, it reads the next byte rather than going all over (clarify!)

 ```python
     > s = fileHandle.read(3)